 So which should be your preferred device for streaming?

 It really depends on your priorities for streaming and existing devices at home.
 There is a very small price difference between Fire TV Stick and the Roku Express.
 In either case, you might have to use geo-spoofing tools such as VPN to get the most out of these streaming devices.
 This especially applies if you’re an American expat living abroad.

-Both come with their set of plusses and minuses.
+Both come with their set of plusses and minuses as noted by many authority websites.
 While Roku Express is HDMI compatible, you will have to deal with slower speeds and lack of 4k Support.
-On the other hand, Amazon Fire TV stick wins hearts with its easy setup and vast content support.
+On the other hand, the Amazon Fire TV stick wins hearts with its easy setup and vast content support.
 If you are an Amazon Prime user, blindly press the button for the latter!